korkiss/simpletask-android/app/src/main/assets/gradle.md

-Using the new Gradle build system
+sing the new Gradle build system
 =================================

 The build system has been moved from ant/Eclipse/Idea to gradle for two main reasons: